(Redirected from Sam Bankhead)

 Samuel Howard Bankhead

 Sammy Bankhead played from 1930 through 1950 in the Negro Leagues, primarily for the Homestead Grays.
 He was a speedy, versatile, good-hitting infielder-outfielder.
 During the winters, Sam also starred in the Dominican Republic, Puerto Rico, and Cuba.

 A hardnosed leader on the field, Sam became a manager late in his career.
 While still playing shortstop, he was skipper of the Vargas Sabios (Wise Men), champion of the Venezuelan winter league in 1946-47.
 Sam then led the Grays during their last two years as an independent club (1949-1950).

-In 1951, Bankhead signed with the Farnham Pirates in the Provincial League as player-manager.
-He is recognized as the first African-American skipper of a predominantly white team.
+In 1951, Bankhead signed with the Farnham Pirates in the independent Provincial League as player-manager.
+He is recognized as the first African-American skipper of a predominantly white professional team.
 The team went 52-71, finishing 7th in the eight-team league.

 Sam was the oldest of the five ballplaying Bankhead brothers.
 He worked in the coal mines of Alabama as a young man.
 Brother #3, Dan Bankhead, was the first African-American pitcher in the major leagues.
 His other brothers Fred, Joe, and Garnett also played in the Negro Leagues.